tendermint/tendermint/docs/ecosystem.rst

 See `deploy testnets <./deploy-testnets.html>`__ for information about all the tools built by Tendermint.
 We have Kubernetes, Ansible, and Terraform integrations.

 Cloudsoft built `brooklyn-tendermint <https://github.com/cloudsoft/brooklyn-tendermint>`__ for deploying a tendermint testnet in docker continers.
-It used Clocker for Apache Brooklyn.
+It uses Clocker for Apache Brooklyn.